16 Best Real Estate Investing Apps in 2022

 Ways to Invest in Real Estate

-Today there are many ways to invest in real estate rather than just buying physical property and managing it, although that's an option too.
-Here are the top ways to invest in real estate.
+There are many ways to invest in real estate rather than just buying physical property and managing it, although that's an option too.
+Here are the most popular ways Americans invest in real estate.

-Flipping houses requires adequate knowledge of the area, how and where to find the best real estate deals, and connections with quality contractors that can help you flip the house fast to turn a profit.
+Flipping houses requires detailed knowledge of the local housing market, how and where to find the best real estate deals, and connections with quality contractors and real estate agents who can help you flip the house fast to turn a profit.

-Most investors fix and flip houses within six months to reduce the holding costs and increase profits.
-You'll need to understand what homes need fixing up, how to increase a home's value, and how to market the house to sell quickly to earn your profits.
+These real estate projects require you to move quickly to minimize carrying costs and preserve your profits.
+You'll need to understand how to increase a home's value, how to manage contractors, and how to market the house to sell quickly to earn your profits.

 Buying and Renting Homes

-If you like the thought of being a landlord, you can buy investment properties, keep them, and find tenants to live in them.
+If you like the thought of becoming a landlord, you can buy rental properties, keep them, and find tenants to live in them.
 Then, you can manage the properties yourself or hire a property management company to do it for you.

-Buying and renting homes requires adequate knowledge of the real estate industry, how to find the best real estate deals, and the ability to collect rental income, manage tenants, and maintain a property.
-In addition, if you invest in properties outside of your area, it's crucial that you hire a property management company to manage it, so make sure to include that in your cost projections.
+Buying and renting homes requires its own knowledge and skill, from how to find the best real estate deals, how to manage tenants and collect rental income, and maintain a property.
+In addition, if you invest in properties outside of your local market, you likely need to hire a property management company to manage it, so make sure to include that in your cost projections.

-When you buy a real estate investment trust (REIT), you buy into an investment fund that pools money from multiple investors and distributes it either as a loan to real estate investors (debt) or to invest in a property's equity.
+When you buy shares in a real estate investment trust (REIT), you buy into an investment fund that pools money from many investors.
+The fund manager uses the money to either buy properties directly (equity REITs) or lend money against real estate (debt or mortgage REITs).